jacob-pro/recipes/mains/carbonara.md

 2. Fry the bacon in a little butter.
 3. Add the onion and garlic to the pan.
 Also add the peas.
 4. Add the spaghetti to a pot of salted boiling water.
 Cook for 9-11 minutes.
-5. Grate the parmesan, mix in with eggs in a measuring jug.
+5. Grate the cheese, mix in with eggs in a measuring jug.
 Season with salt and pepper.
 6. Drain the spaghetti, and return to the pot.
 7. Add frying pan contents to the pot.
 8. Add the egg mix to the pot.